-Using a Private Repository requires Internet connectivity.
-Using a Local Repository requires you have configured the software in a repository available in your network.
-To use the private software repositories, see the list of available HDP Repositories for each OS.
-Or, if you are using a local repository, enter the Base URLs for the local repository you have created.
+Using a local repository requires that you have configured the software in a repository available in your network.
+If you are using a local repository, enter the Base URLs for your local repository.

 - 7. Click Save. - 8.
-Click Go To Dashboard, and browse back to Stack and Versions > Versions. - 9.
-You will see the version currently running, marked Current, and the version you just registered HDP-2.6.2.14 displaying an Install button.
+Click Go To Dashboard, and browse back to Stack and Versions > Versions.

+You will see the version currently running, marked Current, and the target version you just registered, for example HDP-2.6.4.0 displaying an Install button.
+A registered Patch upgrade displays a bug fix icon to uniquely identify the patch.